-When making assessments and prioritising investments, Transport and Main Roads considers:
+When making assessments and prioritising investments, we consider:

-- community consultation via the QGOV Get Involved website
+- community consultation via the Queensland Government's Get Involved website

-- proposals from local members on behalf of constituents
+- proposals from local members on behalf of the community

 - feasibility and constraints (foreshore profile, depths in access channels, wave climate, current scouring, siltation, marine parks, fish habitat areas, environmental offsets, mangrove clearing and so on)

 - available departmental funding (capital and grant) for in-water project components

 - maximising benefit to maximum numbers of the boating public

 - agreement from local government partners willing to commit funding for land side components based on their budget priorities and works programs